 - For Noise gradient shapes, the shape section contains the Noise field and a check box.
 The Noise field opens a menu of noise type selections, including any noise style or preset that were defined previously.
 The menu also contains access to the noise browser (Browse Styles) and the noise editor (Edit Noise).
 The Normalized check box is used to normalize the noise.
 This option is on by default.
-If not normalized, the noise may use more values outside of the minimum and maximum gradient color region, resulting in more flat areas (depending on the noise style).
+If not normalized, the noise may result in values outside of the minimum and maximum gradient color region, resulting in flat regions in the gradient (depending on the noise style).

 For more gradient shape options, select the Edit Gradient command from the panel menu.

-The bottom section of the gradient panel contains various gradient color selection options.
+The lower section of the gradient panel contains various gradient color selection options.
 The following gradient color options are accessible from the panel:

 - - Reverse the direction of gradient colors.